North Korea sentences Canadian pastor to hard labor for life

-SEOUL (Reuters) - North Korea’s highest court has sentenced a South Korea-born Canadian pastor to hard labor for life for subversion, the North’s official KCNA news agency reported on Wednesday, a punishment Canada condemned as “unduly harsh.”
+SEOUL (Reuters) - North Korea’s highest court has sentenced a South Korea-born Canadian pastor to hard labor for life for subversion, the North’s official KCNA news agency reported on Wednesday.

-Hyeon Soo Lim, the head pastor at one of Canada’s largest churches, has been held by North Korea since February and has appeared on its state media confessing to crimes against the state.
-He had been doing humanitarian work in North Korea since 1997, according to his church.
+Hyeon Soo Lim, the head pastor at a Toronto church that is one of Canada’s largest, has been held by North Korea since February.
+He had appeared on North Korean state media earlier this year confessing to crimes against the state.

 Lim admitted during the trial to “not only viciously defaming the highest dignity of Korea and its system but also possessing the wicked intention of trying to topple the Republic by staging an anti-state conspiracy,” KCNA said.